 Stainless steel cooking tray with no Teflon coatings.
 ClearCook window lets you monitor food without opening the basket — which maintains temperature and reduces the temptation to touch coated surfaces with utensils.
 Six functions: air fry, roast, broil, bake, reheat, dehydrate.
 6-quart capacity.
 From the makers of Instant Pot, with the same build quality and reliability.
 EvenCrisp technology for consistent browning.

-Why it wins: The six cooking functions mean this replaces multiple appliances, and the ClearCook window is a genuinely useful feature — checking food without opening the basket preserves heat and reduces cooking time.
+The six cooking functions mean this replaces multiple appliances, and the ClearCook window is a genuinely useful feature — checking food without opening the basket preserves heat and reduces cooking time.
 The stainless steel tray is a straightforward, no-compromise approach to non-toxic cooking.
-At $110, it sits in the sweet spot between budget and premium.

 Best Premium: Philips Premium Airfryer XXL (HD9867)